sighupio/fury-kubernetes-logging/katalog/fluentd/README.md

 collected data in various destinations.
 Fluentd deployment in Fury Kubernetes Logging is configured to write records into Elasticsearch.

-Fluent-bit is an open source log collector and forwarder.
-It sends all collected logs to fluentd.
-TODO
+Fluent Bit is an open source and multi-platform Log Processor and Forwarder which allows you to collect data/logs from different sources, unify and send them to multiple destinations.
+In our case Fluent Bit sends logs to Fluentd instances.

 ## Requirements